 The comparator output is normally sampled every clock cycle.
 The conditions on the analog inputs may be such that the comparator output will toggle excessively.
 This is especially true if applying slow moving analog inputs.
 Three debouncing modes are provided to filter out this noise for edge-triggered interrupts.
 In debouncing mode, the comparator uses Timer 1 to modulate its sampling time when $CxC{1-0} = 00B$.
 When a relevant transition occurs, the comparator waits until two Timer 1 overflows have occurred before resampling the output.
 If the new sample agrees with the expected value, CFx is set.
 Otherwise, the event is ignored.
 The filter may be tuned by adjusting the time-out period of Timer 1.
-Because Timer 1 is free running, the debouncer must wait for two overflows to guarantee that the sampling delay is at least 1 time-out periods later.
+Because Timer 1 is free running, the debouncer must wait for two overflows to guarantee that the sampling delay is at least 1 time-out period.
+Therefore, after the initial edge event, the interrupt may occur between 1 and 2 time-out periods later.
 See Figure 19-3.
-When the comparator clock is provided by one of the timer overflows, i.e. $CxC{1-0} = 00B$, any change in the comparator output must be valid after 4 samples to be accepted as an edge event.
+When the comparator clock is provided by one of the timer overflows, i.e. CxC{1-0} != 00B, any change in the comparator output must be valid after 4 samples to be accepted as an edge event.